scipion-em/scipion-em-membrain/README.rst

 Using GPU or CPU
 ................
 By default, MemBrain protocols assume that a GPU card is available.
-If such a device is not found, protocols may still run using the CPU, but will be much slower.
+If such a device is not found, protocols may still run using the CPU with parallel threads, but will be much slower.

 References
 ----------